ethereum/ethereum-org-website/src/content/smart-contracts/index.md

 ## What are contracts? {#what-are-contracts}

 You're probably thinking: _"I'm not a lawyer!
 Why would I care about contracts?"_.
-Truth be told, "smart contract" isn't a great name.
-For most people, it brings to mind needlessly long terms and conditions agreements or boring legal documents.
+For most people, contracts bring to mind needlessly long terms and conditions agreements or boring legal documents.

 Contracts are just agreements.
 That is, any form of agreement can be encapsulated within the conditions of a contract.
 Verbal agreements or pen-and-paper contracts are acceptable for many things, but they aren't without flaws.